Pondidum/pondidum.github.io/_posts/2014-03-29-using-a-micro-orm-to-decouple-your-db-access.md

 ---
 layout: post
 title: Using a Micro ORM to decouple your DB Access
-tags: design code net automapper sql memento
+tags: design code c# automapper sql memento

 ---